Kjartan Haugen

-Kjartan Nesbakken Haugen (born March 6, 1975, in Trondheim) is a disabled Norwegian cross-country skier.
+Kjartan Nesbakken Haugen (born 6 March 1975 in Trondheim) is a disabled Norwegian Para cross-country skier.
 He won a gold medal at the 2002 Winter Paralympics for 5 km and another gold at the 2006 Winter Paralympics as part of the Norwegian relay team.
 He also won a bronze in 2002 and a bronze and a silver at the 1998 Games.
 He is a Right to Play ambassador.
 Haugen participated at the 2022 Winter Paralympics.